-[SCOTLAND ONLY] INTERVIEWER: Disability benefits are now devolved in Scotland.
-Changes to the names of Disability Living Allowance (DLA), Personal Independence Payment (PIP) are planned in Scotland during 2020/21 (but the details were unknown before release of 2020/21 FRS questionnaire).
-If the child is receiving disability benefits but mentions it is a different name to those listed on the showcard please record the benefit under its former name (i.e. as DLA, PIP) and open a note to record the name the respondent now knows the benefit as.
+Does [child's name] receive any of the following payments in their own right?
+[SCOTLAND ONLY] INTERVIEWER: Disability benefits are gradually being devolved in Scotland.
+Child Disability Payment will steadily replace child DLA, with the first new claims accepted in 2021/22; however many existing child DLA claims will continue until 2025.
+If the 16-18 year old is receiving disability benefits but a different name to those listed is given please record the benefit under its former name (i.e. as DLA, PIP) and open a note to record the name the respondenthas given.